 Shortly after the Green Communities Act was signed into law, the DPU opened an investigation, D.P.U.
 08-50, in August 2008 to review its Guidelines.
 The legislative changes directly affected how energy efficiency plans were developed and the DPU recognized that it had to provide further guidance to Program Administrators and stakeholders during this period of efficiency program expansion.
 The current Guidelines were built upon the DPU's existing Energy Efficiency Guidelines, which were established in 1999, and had supported the delivery of successful, cost-effective energy efficiency programs to the Commonwealth’s citizens for well over a decade.

-recurring filings made each year during the first term of the three-year plans.
-The DPU issued its final order and revised Guidelines on January 31, 2013.
+On November 29, 2011, the DPU opened a subsequent investigation to address the recurring filings made each year during the first term of the three-year plans.
+The DPU issued its final order and first revised Guidelines on January 31, 2013.